sarahciston/tethered/posts/notes.md

 this is the goal, translucent code, translucent text, and meaning nested in its material conditions of both.

-allowing for *end-user programming* (Nardi) more egalitarian relationships with code
+- allows for *end-user programming* (>Nardi) more egalitarian relationships with code
+- dismantles (re-entangle) the user-dev binary
+- also creative code collective model for more open teaching and exposures to code learning
+- makes tools that reveal their own processes, a process-oriented ethic rather than hiding their gears,
+- to trace the authors and origins is a politic and an ethic

+requires new more capacious forms that cross genre/content borders and can hold ideas gently and can welcome in uncertainty

 ## cms is content
 ### Managing content is content is code is a flat circle